 - 26 November, 2014

-Narrative voice in modern American literature for KS5
+Modern American literature for KS5

 Refresh your appreciation for the work of American literary giants including F Scott Fitzgerald.
 Investigate the literary and cultural history of the American novel and revivify some ‘stock cupboard classics’ as examples of seminal world literature.